-The Solstice Low-Residency MFA in Creative Writing Program at Pine Manor College offers concentrations in fiction - including popular fiction and genre fiction, creative nonfiction, poetry, and writing for children & young adults.
+The Solstice Low-Residency MFA in Creative Writing Program at Pine Manor College offers concentrations in fiction - including popular fiction and genre fiction, creative nonfiction, poetry, comics & graphic narratives, and writing for children & young adults.
 The Solstice Program requires four semesters of intensive work via mail or e-mail and five, 10-day residencies when students are physically on the college campus.

 Between the residencies, students work one-on-one on a semester-long project with a faculty mentor.
 During this time of independent work and study, students collaborate with their faculty mentor to explore their genre in depth through reading, discussion, craft analysis, and the creation of new work.